 An electrical conductor may be either a solid type or a stranded type.
 The solid type conductor has only one solid core or wire.
 The stranded conductors are made by twisting a number of wires together.
 Each of the twisted wires is called the strand of the conductor.
-The standard numbers of strands in a stranded conductor may be either of 7, 19, 37 or 61.
+The standard numbers of strands in a stranded conductor may be either 7, 19, 37, or 61.

 For 7 strands conductor, one strand is at the center of the cross-section of the conductor and six other strands surround that central strand.

 For 19 strands conductor, with the just above-mentioned convention, there is an additional layer of 12 strands outside.

 For 37 strands conductor, with the just above-mentioned convention, there is an additional layer of 18 stands outside.

 For 61 strands conductor, with the just above-mentioned convention, there is an additional layer of 24 strands outside.

 Calculation of the number of strands in a stranded conductor